 - Zika Virus – there is reported Zika transmission in Mexico, as well as the United States, Central, and South America.
-Most Zika transmissions are spread by the bite of a mosquito, so it is important to communicate to your attendees to wear long sleeve shirts, pants and wear bug spray.
+The bite of a mosquito spreads most Zika transmissions, so it is important to communicate to your attendees to wear long-sleeve shirts, pants, and wear bug spray.
 Reference the CDC website for further information on the Zika virus.

 - Shipping Broker – when shipping to Mexico, we recommend hiring a shipping broker that will be your partner and assist in filling out shipping invoices, getting the items through Mexico customs, and making suggestions on items that can and cannot be shipped into Mexico.

-- Language – it is important to learn some basic Spanish to communicate in Mexico.
+- Language – it is essential to learn some basic Spanish to communicate in Mexico.
 Although many of the people in Mexico speak English, it is beneficial and rewarding to learn a new language and utilize it to speak with the native population.
-Be sure to include some common Spanish terms your attendees will use in their welcome packets.
+Be sure to include some standard Spanish terms your attendees will use in their welcome packets.